My Productivity Philosophy

 When I remodel my house, I try to buy as much from Home Depot as possible.
 All the light bulbs, faucets, wood, fasteners, and retaining wall blocks from Home Depot.
 Not because they're the cheapest, best, or most impressive.
 I buy everything from there because I know that when it breaks, the part I need is only a 10 minute drive away.

 Stuff breaks.
 Software breaks.
 Infrastructure breaks.
 Chasing the fad of the day in regards to language, pattern, or library only leads to a very fragmented ecosystem that is a nightmare to maintain.
-Pick something that is state-of-the-art, but not the newest kid on the block and still claiming to solve all your problems.
+Pick something that is state-of-the-art, but not the newest kid on the block.

 Empowerment over Process